KirtiMorya/Endless_Runner_Game-main/README.md

 # Endless-Runner-Game
-Created using JavaScript and contributed by Jiya Garg, Kirti Morya
+Created using JavaScript and contributed by Kirti Morya